themuffinator/Quake2XP/trunk/Readme_Linux.txt

   needed (i.e. 02.ogg -> track02.ogg).
 You also need to select that music
   source in the options menu.

+Expansion packs

+If you have expansion packs (like "xatrix", "rogue" or "zaero") copy the pak*.pak files and video/ folder to the corresponding directory under "$PREFIX/share/quake2xp" (not under baseq2/).
+Then start the game as:
+$ quake2xp +set game dirname

+The soundtracks for these expansions are included in the music pack mentioned before, and they should be copied into "dirname/music".
+Remember to rename the files as appropiate.

+Additional mods

+The process of installing other mods is similar, but there is a potential issue.
+In case the folder contains a gamex86.dll file, you probably need a Linux version of it.
+The equivalent game.so is (in general) easy to build if you have the source code, but keep in mind it's different for x86 and x86_64.

+If the mod already includes one appropiate for your architecture, just rename it to game.so and start Quake2XP as mentioned before for expansion packs.

 ==============================================================================
 3. Notes
 ==============================================================================